EduardoZepeda/coffee-bytes-hugo/content/posts/mis-errores-de-seo-tecnico-y-como-los-optimice/index.en.md

 The pages were the same but they weren't at the same place.
 I like to think that I overestimated google's capabilities to detect the new location of my content and act accordingly.

 The important thing to remember here is that search engines do not have a way to easily recognize that one entry is exactly the same as another if it has changed location, especially if this migration involves major changes to the page.
-While it is true that Google can detect duplicate content and is able to render a web page, that doesn't mean it "sees" the entries visually, as a human would, in its guts it is still receiving and parsing text in the form of HTML.
+While it is true that Google can detect duplicate content and is able to render a web page, that doesn't mean it "sees" the entries visually, as a human would, in its guts it is still receiving and parsing HTM.

-How could I have prevented my traffic decline?
+### How could I have prevented my traffic decline?

 Using a plain, old and boring redirect.
-It should have been enough to tell Google that if it accessed */202020/12/12/entry_1* it should redirect to */posts/entry_1*, how? by returning an HTTP 302 or 308 response, Found or Permanent redirect, respectively.
+It should have been enough to tell Google that if it accessed */202020/12/12/entry_1* it should redirect to */posts/entry_1*, how? by [returning an HTTP 302 or 308 response](/en/basic-characteristics-of-an-api-rest-api/), Found or Permanent redirect, respectively.

 ### The absence of structured data or Schema markup

-When I used Wordpress the Yoast plugin took care of the structured data markup, but in Hugo this has to be done manually, so my website lasted a while without this structured data, the result?
-A penalty from google in the form of a decrease in the daily impressions, and therefore a traffic decline to my website.
+When I used Wordpress the Yoast plugin took care of the structured data markup, but in Hugo this has to be done manually, so my website lasted a long time without this structured data, the result?
+A penalty from Google in the form of a decrease in the daily impressions, and therefore a traffic decline to my website.

 ![Screenshot of structured data markup on a web site](images/schema-ld+json.png "The structured data markup for a web site looks like this")